-Percentage literally means ‘per 100’, which is a number expressed as a fraction of 100.
+Percentage means ‘per 100’, which is a number expressed as a fraction of 100.
 So when you say 100% of something, it means it represents the whole of it.
-Percentage is used to compare quantities.
-Let us say, you are required to find the increase or decrease in the value of a certain quantity over a period of time.
-Instead of quoting the numbers, this comparison can be conveniently expressed as a percentage increase or a percentage decrease in quantity.
-In this article, we will discuss increase or decrease as per cent.
+The percentage is used to compare quantities.
+Let us say you are required to find the increase or decrease in the value of a certain quantity over a while; instead of quoting the numbers, this comparison can be conveniently expressed as a percentage increase or a percentage decrease in quantity.

 Solution: Original salary = Rs 18,00,000

 Increased salary = Rs 22,00,000

 Increase in salary = Rs 22,00,000 – Rs 18,00,000 = Rs 4,00,000